0bkevin/mustafinho/AMA.md

 ### What are you currently working on?

-Currently I'm working on two projectThe OT website and  the Arepachain Blockchain.
+Currently I'm working on the "Arepachain" Blockchain.
 But also I'm currently in a self learning process in which I'm learning about crypto primitives and Token economics (Bonding Curves, Prediction Markets, Token Curated Registries) and how to apply them on smart contracts.

 ### Blog post